agustrionopj/NEW-BosschaWeb/content/en/author-detil/akses.md

 | Setiabudi - Lower Entrance Gate| $\pm$ 45 minutes |
 | Lower Entrance Gate - Observatory | $\pm$ 20 minutes (by walking) |

-From  <font color='red'>Jl.
-Setiabudi</font> Bandung, go to the direction of <font color='red'>Lembang</font> town.
-Along the way, you will pass  <font color='red'>Indonesia Education University or Universitas Pendidikan Indonesia (UPI Bandung)</font> and <font color='red'>Ledeng Terminal</font>.
-After passing <font color='red'>Ledeng Terminal</font>, continue your way to <font color='red'>Lembang</font>.
-Follow the main road until you pass <font color='red'>Women Army Education Center or Pusdik Korps Wanita Angkatan Darat</font>.
-From here, at approximately 400 meters, you will arrive at <font color='red'>Lower Entrance Gate of Bosscha Observatory</font> on the right side of the street from where you came.
+From Jl.
+Setiabudi Bandung, go to the direction ofLembang</ town.
+Along the way, you will pass Indonesia Education University or Universitas Pendidikan Indonesia (UPI Bandung)</ and Ledeng Terminal.
+After passing Ledeng Terminal, continue your way to Lembang.
+Follow the main road until you pass Women Army Education Center or Pusdik Korps Wanita Angkatan Darat.
+From here, at approximately 400 meters, you will arrive at Lower Entrance Gate of Bosscha Observatory on the right side of the street from where you came.
 Big vehicles e.g. Bus are parked in front of this gate.
-You go to the Observatory by <font color='red'>walking</font> for around 800 meter, passing through Upper Entrance Gate of Bosscha Observatory and finally arrived at the observatory.
+You go to the Observatory by walking for around 800 meter, passing through Upper Entrance Gate of Bosscha Observatory and finally arrived at the observatory.

 ## By Public Transportation